Zhangshitong-hub/MOF-MembraneConstructor/README.md

 A GUI is designed for users to quickly and conveniently use this tool.
 A typical construction job should include the following steps:

-(1) Click the "Select" button in the "Input Path" panel to choose a directory that holds the input structures.
-If CIF files are used to describe the input MOFs, we recommend users prepare them in line with the formats of the CIF files in the /Example folder.
+(1) Click the "Select" button in the "Input Path" panel to choose a directory that holds the input structures.Note that only CIF and CAR files are supported as the input structures of MOF.
+Besides, if CIF files are used to describe the input MOFs, we recommend users prepare them in line with the formats of the CIF files in the /Example folder.
 Otherwise, the program may generate unwanted output structures.

 (2) Define a directory to save the output files by clicking the "Select" button in the "Output Path" panel.